Mortlockese language: Reduplication

-Table retrieved from pg.24 of Odango, Emmerson.

 Grammar

 The different dialects of Mortlockese have varying degrees of place deixis.
-For example, Lukunosh Mortlockese as spoken in Pukin has four levels of diexis (near speaker, near listener, far from speaker and listener, in the minds of speaker and listener) while Kúttú Mortlockese has five levels.
+For example, Lukunosh Mortlockese as spoken in Pukin has four levels of deixis (near speaker, near listener, far from speaker and listener, in the minds of speaker and listener) while Kúttú Mortlockese has five levels.

 In addition to common nouns and proper nouns are relational nouns, which are further divided into three categories: oblique, locational, and partitive.

 Subject markers help to interpret either anaphoric arguments or grammatical agreements.

 Object markers show the third person singular object suffix where there is an overt object.

 Both the third person singular object suffix and the other non third person singular object suffixes act as an anaphoric agreement when there is no overt object.